allegro/blog/_posts/2022-08-30-example-of-modularization-in-allegro-pay-android-application.md

 name and a small contract module that can be attached to other modules in order to provide them with the implemented functionality.
 So, we have planned the following modules:

-1. ais with contract module,
+1. ais (a banking service that isn't relevant in the context of this article) with contract module,
 2. common,
 3. consolidation with contract module,
 4. onboarding with contract module,